Squatting (Australian history): South Australia

 Prior to 1851, squatters paid a licence fee of £10 per year (regardless of area), with no surety of tenure from one year to the next.
 After 1851, leases could be acquired for 14 years, with annual rent.
 The Strangways Land Act in 1869 provided for replacing large pastoral runs with closer-settled more intensive farming.

 Political and social legacy

 A significant proportion of squatters opposed the movement for self-determination by workers that gained impetus in the last decades of the 19th century in Australia.
-The events of the shearers' strike of 1891 and the harsh counter-measures by Government and squatters left a bitter legacy that adversely affected class relationships in the ensuing decades.
+The events of the shearers' strike of 1891 and the harsh counter-measures by government and squatters left a bitter legacy that adversely affected class relationships in the ensuing decades.

-The Squattocracy have historically retained close ties to Britain.
+The squattocracy have historically retained close ties to Britain.
 Many families retained properties in both Britain and Australia, often retiring to Britain after making their fortune and leaving vast stretches of land to be controlled by hired staff or younger sons.

-Prominent Australian families from the "squattocracy" include:
+Prominent Australian families from the squattocracy include:

-The Kidman family who held 107,000 square miles worth of land in Central Australia.
-Members and relatives include Nicole Kidman and the "Cattle Baron" Sydney Kidman.